Filter Content

 UPCOMING DATES:

-A reminder to parents of students who are preparing for their confirmation - these students are required to attend a weekend parish mass this weekend (14 & 15 June).
+A reminder to parents of students who are preparing for their First Holy Communion.
+These students are required to attend a weekend parish mass on the weekend on the 2nd and 3rd of August.
 Please refer to the information collected upon enrolment to see what needs to be brought to the mass.

 Commitment mass |